davemh/AE_ExpressionLoader/README.md

 - **Expression Library**: Organize your expressions in a dedicated folder and access them easily from within After Effects.
 - **Customizable Variables**: Automatically detects and allows customization of variables wrapped in `{{variable}}` within your expression files.
+- **Live Search**: Live search box allows you to search filenames in your dedicated folder to find expressions quickly.
 - **Dockable Panel**: Integrated directly into After Effects as a dockable panel for convenient access.
 - **Open Source**: Free to use and open for contributions.
 Improve and extend the tool as needed!